andrewhathaway/Winterfell/README.md

 #### HTML Classes

-Winterfell allows you to define classes for the rendered form in mutliple different areas.
+Winterfell allows you to define classes for the rendered form in multiple different areas.
 To use them, place them in the root of the form-schema like so:

 ```
 {